Vision-and-Learning-Lab-UAlberta/home/content/publication/shuang_investigating_2022/index.md

 # Publication name and optional abbreviated publication name.
 publication:  IEEE Transactions on Pattern Analysis and Machine Intelligence
-publication_short: IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
+publication_short: "*IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)*"

 abstract: "Predicting human motion from historical pose sequence is crucial for a machine to succeed in intelligent interactions with humans.
 One aspect that has been obviated so far, is the fact that how we represent the skeletal pose has a critical impact on the prediction results.
 Yet there is no effort that investigates across different pose representation schemes.
 We conduct an indepth study on various pose representations with a focus on their effects on the motion prediction task.
 Moreover, recent approaches build upon off-the-shelf RNN units for motion prediction.
 These approaches process input pose sequence sequentially and inherently have difficulties in capturing long-term dependencies.
 In this paper, we propose a novel RNN architecture termed AHMR for motion prediction which simultaneously models local motion contexts and a global context.
 We further explore a geodesic loss and a forward kinematics loss, which have more geometric significance than the widely employed L2 loss.
 Interestingly, we applied our method to a range of articulate objects including human, fish, and mouse.
 Empirical results show that our approach outperforms the state-of-the-art methods in short-term prediction and achieves much enhanced long-term prediction proficiency, such as retaining natural human-like motions over 50 seconds predictions.
 Our codes are released."